Journal of New Approaches in Educational Research

 Natalie McMaster, Michael D. Carey, Merrilyn Goos & Janet Martin

-This research project is an opportunity for UniSC and the Sunshine Coast Council to work together on a key research project which will assist in establishing the Sunshine Coast as Australia’s most sustainable region: Healthy.
+This research project was an opportunity for UniSC and the Sunshine Coast Council to work together on a key research initiative that assisted in establishing the Sunshine Coast as Australia’s most sustainable region: Healthy.
 Smart.
 Creative.
-The project will strengthen the ongoing investment and focus on talent and skills to provide the labour force pipeline that the region’s new economy will require in the future.
-Unique to this project is its potential to impact future industry growth and innovation, and deliver future economic, environment and social benefits.
-This is due to the project targeting students in primary school (Years 4, 5 and 6), as well as teachers and parents/caregivers in career and technical education.
+The project strengthened the ongoing investment and focus on talent and skills to provide the labour force pipeline that the region’s new economy required in the future.
+Unique to this project was its potential to impact future industry growth and innovation and deliver economic, environmental, and social benefits.
+This was due to the project targeting students in primary school (Years 4, 5, and 6), as well as teachers and parents/caregivers in career and technical education.

 Longitudinal Research Project